 Plan a Pup Photo Shoot

-Sure taking and printing photos with a digital camera or even the camera on your phone is a snap for you, but maybe not for the dog-lover on your list.
-Plan a quick pup photo shoot (or the handy stand-by, provide a coupon for one after the busy holiday season), then crop and touch it up and provide a nice big glossy printed copy for your gift recipient.
+Sure taking and printing photos with a digital camera or your phone is a snap for you, but maybe not for the dog-lover on your list.
+Plan a quick pup photoshoot (or the handy stand-by, provide a coupon for one after the busy holiday season), then crop and touch it up and provide a large printed copy for your gift recipient.

 The Best Gift for Your Dog